-- A. Record Drawings: Comply with the following.
-Site civil drawings for the final submittal shall be signed and sealed by the land surveyor registered in the state of South Carolina employed by the contractor.: - 1.
-Number of Copies: Submit one set(s) of marked-up record prints. - 2.
-Number of Copies: Submit copies of record Drawings as follows: - a.
-Initial Submittal: - 1) Submit one paper-copy set(s) of marked-up record prints. - 2) Engineer will indicate whether general scope of changes, additional information recorded, and quality of drafting are acceptable. - b.
-Final Submittal: - 1) Submit PDF electronic files of scanned record prints and one set of prints. - 2) Print each drawing, whether or not changes and additional information were recorded. - B. Record Specifications: Submit one paper copy of Project's Specifications, including addenda and contract modifications. - C. Record Product Data: Submit one paper copy and annotated PDF electronic files and directories of each submittal. - 1.
+- A. Record Drawings: - 1.
+Number of Copies: Submit one set(s) of marked-up record prints. - a.
+Final Submittal: - 1) Submit PDF electronic files of scanned record prints and one set of prints. - 2) Print each drawing, whether changes and additional information were recorded. - B. Record Specifications: Submit one paper copy and annotated PDF electronic file of Project's Specifications, including addenda and contract modifications. - C. Record Product Data: Submit one paper copy and annotated PDF electronic files and directories of each submittal. - 1.
 Where record Product Data are required as part of operation and maintenance manuals, submit duplicate marked-up Product Data as a component of manual. - D. Miscellaneous Record Submittals: See other Specification Sections for miscellaneous record-keeping requirements and submittals in connection with various construction activities.
 Submit one paper copy and annotated PDF electronic files of each submittal.